Daveb4444/Nationbuilder-scraper/README.md

 # Comments and feedback

-Comments, feedback and improvements welcome.
-You will find me as Dave Brown on the LibDems Tech Project Slack, Daveb4444 on GitHub).
+Comments, feedback and improvements are welcome.
+You will find me as Dave Brown on the LibDems Tech Project Slack or Daveb4444 on GitHub).